Loading…

 Melinda Bunyard is the Director of Career and Technical Education for Bentonville School District in Bentonville, Arkansas.
 With 25 years of experience in education, she has taught at the elementary, secondary, and higher education levels in both traditional and virtual learning...
 Read More →

-Wednesday October 7, 2026 4:00pm - 5:00pm PDT
+Wednesday October 7, 2026 4:00pm - 5:00pm MDT

 Mt.
 Oxford

-4:00pm PDT
+4:00pm MDT

-Connecting CBE with CTE: A Model for School Innovation and Workforce Readiness
+Connecting CBE With CTE: A Model for School Innovation and Workforce Readiness

-Wednesday October 7, 2026 4:00pm - 5:00pm PDT
+Wednesday October 7, 2026 4:00pm - 5:00pm MDT

 The constantly evolving demands of a global, 21st-century workforce require educational systems to shift from 19th century industrialized, time-based models of schooling to systems focused on mastery, adaptability, and measurable skill attainment.
 Two approaches that have gained national attention for addressing these needs are Competency-Based Education (CBE) and Career and Technical Education (CTE).